Algebraic independence and normality of the values of Mahler's functions

 where $\ul{x}=\left(1:f_1(y):\dots:f_n(y)\right)\in\mpp^n_{\mcc}$.
 In particular,

 \end{theorem}

-Now we give a family of concrete examples, with sets of functions arbitrarily long and satisfying all the hypothesis of our theorems.l We start with a particular case of~(\ref{systeme_1}) when this system has a simple diagonal form:
+Now we give a family of concrete examples, with sets of functions of arbitrary size $n\geq 1$ and satisfying all the hypothesis of our theorems.
+We start with a particular case of~(\ref{systeme_1}) when this system has a simple diagonal form: